Master of Public Administration (MPA)

 Examines administrative structures, policy and management issues in the arena of international relations, stressing comparative analysis, communication, leadership and cultural perspectives in management.

-Global Transportation Management
+Global Transportation Management (at select off-site locations)

 This specialization focuses on the background, administrative structure and issues, environmental components and operational aspects in the context of international transportation and commerce.